mre/endler.dev/content/2020/sponsors/index.md

 things.

-Oh wait! ...before you leave, would you mind checking out [analysis-tools.dev](https://analysis-tools.dev/) and hitting that upvote button for a few tools you like?
+Oh wait! ...before you leave, would you mind checking out [analysis-tools.dev](https://analysis-tools.dev/) and smashing that upvote button for a few tools you like?
 Hey, and if you feel super generous today (or you have a fabulous employer that cares about open-source), why not check out our [sponsorship page](https://github.com/sponsors/analysis-tools-dev/)?